Camby History, Family Crest & Coats of Arms

 Early History of the Camby family

-Another 227 words (16 lines of text) covering the years 1435 and 1600 are included under the topic Early Camby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Camby research.
+Another 111 words (8 lines of text) covering the years 1600, 1435, 1470, 1549, 1492, 1739 and 1823 are included under the topic Early Camby History in all our PDF Extended History products and printed products wherever possible.

 Camby Spelling Variations

-spelling variations characterize Norman surnames.
+A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
-The various spellings include Chambre, Chamberry, Chambry, Chambury, Chamby and many more.
+The various spellings include Chambre, ChamBerry, Chambry, Chambury, Chamby and many more.

 Early Notables of the Camby family (pre 1700)

 Outstanding amongst the family at this time was John Chambre (1470-1549), English physician whose name is also spelt Chamber, Chambyr, and Chambers, born in Northumberland, studied at Oxford, where he was elected fellow of Merton College...